Social Authentication for Customer Identity and Access Management

 Enhanced Security

 Social authentication can also enhance security.
-The use of Strong Security Protocols like OIDC and OAuth2.0 means that social media platforms like Facebook, Google, and LinkedIn implement robust security practices — including two-factor authentication (2FA) and fraud detection.
+The use of Strong Security Protocols like OIDC and OAuth 2.0 means that the social platforms also implement robust security practices, including two-factor authentication (2FA) and fraud detection.
 By relying on these services for authentication, businesses inherit the security features of these established platforms, often reducing the risk of account compromise.

 Password fatigue is also a common problem in today’s digital landscape.
 With users managing dozens or even hundreds of passwords across various sites, the temptation to reuse passwords increases, which can lead to security vulnerabilities.
 The Reduced Password Fatigue provided by Social authentication eliminates the need for users to remember multiple passwords, mitigating the risks associated with poor password hygiene.

-CIAM integrations that incorporate Social authentication can enforce additional policies such as multi-factor authentication (MFA) and conditional access based on user risk profiles.
-This level of Access Control and Data Privacy is crucial when dealing with sensitive customer data.
+CIAM integrations that leverage an application-independent IdP can incorporate Social authentication and, at the same time, enforce additional policies such as multi-factor authentication (MFA) and conditional access based on user risk profiles.
+This level of Access Control and Privacy is crucial when dealing with sensitive customer data.

 Faster Onboarding and Registration